International Programmes 2025/2026

 Entrance of the University of Erfurt © University of Erfurt

 The University of Erfurt is a campus university with more than 100 chairs and nearly 6,000 students.
 The reform university for the arts and humanities with a particular focus on cultural and social sciences offers an inspiring atmosphere for studying and conducting academic work.
-The close ties between the Faculty of Humanities; Faculty of Education; Faculty of Economics, Law, and Social Sciences; Faculty of Catholic Theology; and the Max Weber Centre for Advanced Cultural and Social Studies help the university as a whole to forge new paths in teaching and research.
+The close ties among the four faculties of Philosophy; Education; Economics, Law and Social Sciences; and Catholic Theology.
+The Max Weber Centre for Advanced Cultural and Social Studies helps the university as a whole forge new paths in teaching and research.

-Today, the University of Erfurt sets standards in basic research and, at the same time, strives to transfer its scientific findings to society.
+Today, the University of Erfurt sets standards in basic research, and at the same time, it strives to transfer its scientific findings to society.
 In doing so, the four faculties (Faculty of Philosophy; Faculty of Education; Faculty of Economics, Law and Social Sciences; and Faculty of Catholic Theology), the Max Weber Centre for Advanced Cultural and Social Studies, and the Gotha Research Institutes contribute their structural and task-related diversity to the overall concept, thus enabling interdisciplinary, international, and cooperative research.

-In the sense of an "Erfurter Modell" (Erfurt model), the university will continue to underline its role as an unique profile university in the future, thus enhancing its attractiveness and special recognisability.
-In addition to its accentuation as an innovative reform university, it will also expand its original idea of internationality in the direction of interculturality and cultural diversity as a mission for the entire Erfurt model.
+In the sense of the "Erfurter Modell" (Erfurt model), the university will continue to highlight its role as a uniquely profile-oriented institution in the future, thereby enhancing its attractiveness and distinct recognisability.
+In addition to emphasising its position as an innovative reform university, it will also expand its original concept of internationality towards interculturality and cultural diversity as part of the broader Erfurt model mission.

 University location